AliJnadi/RL_Assignment/part1_ppo/README.md

 - **PPO with dense reward**
 - **SAC with dense reward**

-Below are GIFs of the best final policies (seed 0 for PPO, seed 2 for SAC) performing the task successfully.
+Below are GIFs of the best final policies performing the task successfully.

 ---